mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-1-basic-concepts.md

 <img src="/assets/spring/security/basic_concepts/spring_security_basic.png" alt="spring_security_basic.png" />

-- When request is intercepted, `AuthenticationFilter` pass your credentials (username:password) to the ` AuthenticationManager`.
+- When request is intercepted, `AuthenticationFilter` pass your credentials (username:password) to the `AuthenticationManager`.
 Therefore responsibility of AuthenticationFilter is just pass the credentials to the AuthenticationManager
 - AuthenticationManager delivers to the responsibility of the authentication to the one of the `AuthenticationProvider` s.
 (AuthenticationManager will find the proper AuthenticationProvider for the request(s))
 - In the AuthenticationProvider, we will have the Authentication Logic.
 - Most probably requests will include username and password, therefore you should identify these in your database, cache system etc..
-We need find out the user with credentials somehow, in spring security component that finds out the correct user is called `UserDetailsService` (UserDetailsService responsibility is the to find out the user in the database via credentials in the requests)
+We need find out the user with credentials somehow, in spring security, component that finds out the correct user is called `UserDetailsService` (UserDetailsService responsibility is the to find out the user in the database via credentials in the requests)
 - The last component that acts on the authentication is the `PasswordEncoder` which is used by the AuthenticationProvider to implement authentication logic.
 Role of PasswordEncoder is to check whether password is correct or not.
 After UserDetailsService gets the details of the user from the database and these details also contain user's password, then PasswordEncoder will try to match the passwords in the request(s) and the user's details from the database.
-- Now consider that we have valid authentication, if that is the case, then valid authentication response will forward the AuthenticationFilter, in the AuthenticationFilter, spring will store the authenticated object in the `SecurityContext`
+- Now consider that we have valid authentication, if that is the case, then valid authentication response will forward to the AuthenticationFilter, in the AuthenticationFilter, spring will store the authenticated object in the `SecurityContext`
 - After all we can get the authenticated user object using the SecurityContext.

 That is the main architecture of Spring Security.